Gwendolyn (Wendy) Whiteside is the Artistic Director of American Blues Theater.

 Her written work has been produced, published, and read at American Blues Theater in Ripped: The Living Newspaper Project and Big Shoulders, Lankershim Arts Center, Mary Arrchie Theatre’s Abbie Hoffman Festival, All-Story: Zoetrope Writers’ Retreat, Waiting Room Magazine, Ink, Edinburgh College of Art, Betty Rymer Gallery, G2 Gallery, AgrAbility, Illinois Farm Bureau’s Partners Magazine, and Powell’s Bookstore.
 She was a fiction finalist for Bomb Magazine’s annual prize (judged by A.M.
 Homes) and Glimmertrain Press.

 She was nominated for “Chicagoan of the Year” in Chicago Magazine and twice listed in Newcity’s annual Players list.
-In six years, six American Blues’ productions won or were nominated for best production by the Joseph Jefferson Award committee.
-She’s received 11 Joseph Jefferson Awards, Citations, and nominations as an actress and Producing Artistic Director.
+In seven years, eight American Blues’ productions won or were nominated for best production by the Joseph Jefferson Award committee.
+She’s received 13 Joseph Jefferson Awards, Citations, and nominations as an actress and Artistic Director.
 Her favorite performances include Jeff Award for Solo Performance (Grounded), Jeff Award nomination for Solo Performance (the K of D), Mary’s Wedding (Top 5 performances in Indianapolis), Collected Stories (Best Actress Broadway World Chicago Award), and 6 years as “Mary Bailey” (It’s a Wonderful Life: Live in Chicago!).
 She’s the recipient of two (2) After Dark Awards and numerous Broadway World Chicago Awards and nominations.
-She's the director of Chicago's holiday tradition It's a Wonderful Life: Live in Chicago!.
+She's the director of Chicago's holiday tradition It's a Wonderful Life: Live in Chicago!